Andrew Salomon

 Associate Professor of Journalism

-Andrew Salomon worked for two decades as a daily journalist: as an assistant sports editor at The Washington Post, assistant arts and entertainment editor at Newsday, and as national news editor at Backstage magazine.
-He has reported extensively on labor strife in Hollywood and on Broadway, as well as on the intersection of technology and the arts.
-His current research involves the sportswriter Wendell Smith and his intersection with the career of Jackie Robinson.
+I worked for two decades as a daily journalist: as an assistant sports editor at The Washington Post, assistant arts and entertainment editor at Newsday, and as national news editor at Backstage magazine.
+I have reported extensively on labor strife in Hollywood and on Broadway, as well as on the intersection of technology and the arts.
+I have also covered professional, college, and high school sports and written book reviews for Politico.

 More About Me

-In 2017, he started the Richard & Marylee Salomon Fund for Journalists in honor of his parents.
+In 2017, I started the Richard & Marylee Salomon Fund for Journalists in honor of my parents.
 This fund contributes money to an early-career journalist from Purchase College for a significant work of nonfiction reportage.

 Grant Recipients